 The NFCC is an independent membership association and the professional voice of the UK fire & rescue services (FRS).
 All UK FRS are NFCC Professional Partners, represented within the NFCC by their Chief Fire Officer.
 FRS employees at area manager (and equivalent) and above can join as individual members.
-During 2023/24 the Authority paid a membership fee of £0.050m to NFCC.
+During 2024/25 the Authority paid a membership fee of £0.053m to NFCC (£0.050m for 2023/24).